 - Chop leeks by first cutting off root end and slicing them lengthwise.
-Then slice the long pieces width wise, into thin half-moons.
+Then slice the long pieces width-wise, into thin half-circles.

 - Rinse the leeks well in a bowl of cool water.
-Leeks are grown in sandy soil, and there will be excess sand embedded between the pieces.
+Leeks are grown in sandy soil.
+There will be sand embedded between the pieces.

 - Mince 4 garlic cloves.